SoftUni-Internal/interactive-content/EN/02-Methods/01-What-Is-a-Method.md

 - **Reusability** - we write a method once and use it **multiple times**

-  - we do not have to copy the same blocks of code in multiple places to use them.
+  - we do not have to copy the same blocks of code in multiple places to use them

   Think of it as, `write once, reuse multiple times`

 - **To parameterize code** - you will often want to use `parameters` that change the way the method behaves